rltillett/conda_notes/README.md

 So, kallisto is found, but bowtie-2 is not.
 Let's use google to see if there might be a sleuth package but with a different name than the one we searched for.
 Google `conda bowtie-2`

-It looks like the correct package name is `r-sleuth`.
+It looks like the correct package name is `bowtie2`.
 Let's try:

-`conda search r-sleuth`
+`conda search bowtie2`

 ## Installing named packages: